hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] there are three OverviewLayers (one per Morph in the sky sequence)
 - [ ] they hold four to six keyframes each
 - [ ] right-clicking a keyframe shows a context menu
+	- [ ] right-clicking on the last keyframe of the sun's position animation, an option to select easing is shown
+	- [ ] when clicked, a list of easings appears
+	- [ ] when outBack is selected as the easing, the sun moves a little back at the end of the animation
 - [ ] clicking on the triangle expands those into two new layers with two keyframes each
 - [ ] when expanding both morphs the cursor is still visible over all layers
 - [ ] creating a new keyframe (with the inspector) will update the layers accordingly